Det-Tech/smart-contract/README.md

 trade on certain restricted exchanges.
 It also allows for blacklisting of bad actors in accordance with the [TrueCoin Terms of Use](https://www.trusttoken.com/terms-of-use/).

-### RedeemableToken.sol
+### RedeemableTokenWithFees.sol

+This allows for transaction fees.

-Makes it easier for users to burn tokens (i.e. redeem them for USD) by treating sends to 0x0 as burn operations.
+Also makes it easier for users to burn tokens (i.e. redeem them for USD) by treating sends to 0x0 as burn operations.

 Implements Redemption address feature.